Released on the 7 July 2022, the Measures for the Security Assessment of Outbound Data Transfers becomes effective from 1 September (‘Measures’).

 - Other situations stipulated by the State Internet Information Department that require security assessment

 Mandatory security assessments concerns four types of data which may cross over.
-For companies, conducting a data assessment and clarification is essential to understand the types of data processed and whether a security assessment is required.
+For companies, conducting a data assessment and clarification is essential to understand the types of data processed.
+Companies should also evaluate whether a security assessment is required.

-The Regulations on the Security and Protection of Critical Information Infrastructure regulations defines CIIO as companies engaged in “important industries or fields”, including:
+The Regulations on the Security and Protection of Critical Information Infrastructure defines CIIO as companies engaged in “important industries or fields”.
+Mainly, companies falling in the following industries:

 - Public communication and information services;